Skip to main content

 Marvin Gruenbaum

 Marvin Gruenbaum is a charter member of the Kansas City Symphony viola section since its inception in 1982.
-He is also an eclectic string player, having gained notoriety as a Bluegrass fiddler and a Jazz violinist.
-Additionally, he has taught violin, viola and alternative fiddle styles privately for the past 40 years, and has served as a clinician for fiddle workshops, violin and viola master classes, and jazz camps.
-Marvin’s violin studies, which began in elementary school, eventually led to an interest in improvisation during high school, where he also served for two years as Concertmaster of his high school orchestra.
-After high school, he studied Cultural Anthropology and Asian Philosophy at Washington University in St. Louis, while playing violin in the Washington University Orchestra under the direction of Leonard Slatkin.
-During these years, Marvin was introduced to Bluegrass and Mountain music, and also developed a keen interest in the Jazz violin styles of Jean-Luc Ponty and Stephane Grapelli.
-Disenchanted with the prospect of a career in the Social Sciences, Marvin decided in 1974 to pursue his musical interests more fully, transferring from Washington University to the Conservatory of Music at the University of Missouri in Kansas City.
-He received his B.A. in Music (Violin Emphasis) in 1978, and continued at UMKC for a M.M. in Viola Performance in 1981.
-During his time at the Conservatory, Marvin continued to hone his improvisational skills, even adding North Indian Raga styles to his repertoire.
-He began a short career as a Country/Western fiddle player after graduation, until winning and accepting a position as a violist with the Kansas City Symphony in 1982.
+He is also an eclectic violinist, having gained notoriety in bluegrass, country/western and jazz venues since 1978.
+As a private teacher for 50 years, he has served as a clinician for fiddle workshops, violin and viola master classes, and jazz camps.
+As a violinist, Marvin served for two years as Concertmaster of his high school orchestra.
+After high school, he studied Cultural Anthropology and Asian Philosophy at Washington University in St. Louis, until eventually realizing his true calling to the music field.
+In 1974, he transferred to the Conservatory of Music at the University of Missouri in Kansas City, attaining his B.A. in Music (Violin) in 1978, and a Master of Music (Viola Performance) in 1981.
+During his time at the Conservatory, Marvin continued to hone his improvisational skills (jazz, bluegrass, country/western, North Indian raga).
+After graduation he began a short career as a country/western fiddle player, until winning and accepting a position as a violist with the Kansas City Symphony (1982).

 Marvin Gruenbaum

 Marvin Gruenbaum is a charter member of the Kansas City Symphony viola section since its inception in 1982.
-He is also an eclectic string player, having gained notoriety as a Bluegrass fiddler and a Jazz violinist.
-Additionally, he has taught violin, viola and alternative fiddle styles privately for the past 40 years, and has served as a clinician for fiddle workshops, violin and viola master classes, and jazz camps.
-Marvin’s violin studies, which began in elementary school, eventually led to an interest in improvisation during high school, where he also served for two years as Concertmaster of his high school orchestra.
-After high school, he studied Cultural Anthropology and Asian Philosophy at Washington University in St. Louis, while playing violin in the Washington University Orchestra under the direction of Leonard Slatkin.
-During these years, Marvin was introduced to Bluegrass and Mountain music, and also developed a keen interest in the Jazz violin styles of Jean-Luc Ponty and Stephane Grapelli.
-Disenchanted with the prospect of a career in the Social Sciences, Marvin decided in 1974 to pursue his musical interests more fully, transferring from Washington University to the Conservatory of Music at the University of Missouri in Kansas City.
-He received his B.A. in Music (Violin Emphasis) in 1978, and continued at UMKC for a M.M. in Viola Performance in 1981.
-During his time at the Conservatory, Marvin continued to hone his improvisational skills, even adding North Indian Raga styles to his repertoire.
-He began a short career as a Country/Western fiddle player after graduation, until winning and accepting a position as a violist with the Kansas City Symphony in 1982.
+He is also an eclectic violinist, having gained notoriety in bluegrass, country/western and jazz venues since 1978.
+As a private teacher for 50 years, he has served as a clinician for fiddle workshops, violin and viola master classes, and jazz camps.
+As a violinist, Marvin served for two years as Concertmaster of his high school orchestra.
+After high school, he studied Cultural Anthropology and Asian Philosophy at Washington University in St. Louis, until eventually realizing his true calling to the music field.
+In 1974, he transferred to the Conservatory of Music at the University of Missouri in Kansas City, attaining his B.A. in Music (Violin) in 1978, and a Master of Music (Viola Performance) in 1981.
+During his time at the Conservatory, Marvin continued to hone his improvisational skills (jazz, bluegrass, country/western, North Indian raga).
+After graduation he began a short career as a country/western fiddle player, until winning and accepting a position as a violist with the Kansas City Symphony (1982).

 As a clueless 3rd-grader, I was introduced to the violin by the school music personnel and my parents.
 I was considered to have a pretty good ear and the violin was thought to be a good fit for me.
 I played all through my school years (though nearly quit in 7th grade) and in college.
 As a violin student at the UMKC Conservatory, I was introduced to the viola by my teacher, Prof. Hugh Brown.
 Although reluctant at first, I soon developed an affinity for the warm sound and range of the viola, and went on to study it as my primary instrument in graduate school.